AspiraLimited/oddsmarket_client/demo-app-feedreader/README.md

 Demo application which consumes data from Oddsmarket websocket feed and prints received updates into STDOUT in human-readable format.
-This application is intended to be used by oddsmarket customers as reference implementation of websocket feed consumption and .
+This application is intended to be used by oddsmarket customers as reference implementation of websocket feed consumption and updating bookmaker events and outcomes state in the in-memory data structure.

 ## Building and running